inon-13/TusDIno/README.md

 If you're not on Chrome, then you can check out [other user-script managers for your browser](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu#userscript-managers)

 ## About
 TusDino was created by inon13 and designed to make the game more fun.
-It's just a fun project that I work on when I have free time or am out of school.
+It's just a fun project I work on when I have free time or am out of school.
 I created this because I was bored and was looking for something to do for a few days!

 You can [**report an issue**](https://github.com/inon-13/TusDino/issues/new) or [**upload your own version**](https://github.com/inon13/TusDino/pulls).
 If you have any questions please ask in the [Discord](https://discord.gg/6eaDrx5J9s)!